PapersOfMathieuNls/phd-thesis/04_bumper.md

 Unlike a traditional RDBMS, BUMPER relies on Apache Lucene and uses compressed bitsets to store indexes.
 Bitsets are one of the simplest---and older---data structure that contains only 0 and 1.
-BUMPER supports binary operations like intersection, AND, OR and XOR that can be performed in a snap even for thousands and thousands of records.
+BUMPER supports binary operations like intersection, AND, OR and XOR that can be performed in a less than a second even for millions of records.
 As an example, if we wish to retrieve bug reports that contain the words `null pointer exception` and have a changeset containing a `try/catch`, a binary intersection will be performed between the two sets of documents, which is much faster than selecting bug reports that match null pointer exception first and then checking if they have a changeset containing a `try/catch` as in the case of an RDBMS.
 This technique comes with a high overhead—compared to an RDBMS--for index update, but, in practice, information retrievals tend to be much faster.
 In our case, we want to provide fast access to decades of open source historical data.
 We periodically update (at night) our indexes when a sufficient amount of new data has been downloaded from the bug tracking and version control systems that BUMPER supports.